Frank Farian

-Frank Farian (born Franz Reuther; 18 July 1941) is a German record producer, musician, singer and songwriter, who founded the 1970s disco-pop group Boney M., the Latin pop band No Mercy and the pop band Milli Vanilli.
-He frequently created vocal groups in which the publicised members merely lip-synced to songs sung by session members.
-He owns the record label MCI and several subsidiaries.
-Over the course of his career, Farian has sold over 850 million records and earned 800 gold and platinum certifications.
+Franz Reuther (18 July 1941 – 23 January 2024), known professionally as Frank Farian, was a German record producer and singer who founded the 1970s disco-pop group Boney M., and the pop bands No Mercy and Milli Vanilli.
+He frequently created vocal groups in which the publicised members merely lip-synced to songs sung by session performers.
+Farian owned the record label MCI and several subsidiaries.

+Early life

+Farian was born in Kirn, Germany, on 18 July 1941.
+He and two siblings were raised by his mother, because his father was killed in World War II before his birth.
+He trained as a cook before discovering rock and roll, renaming himself Frank Farian, and forming a band called Frankie Boys Schatten.
+In 1964, they released their first single, "Shouting Ghost", which was a failure.

 Career

-Farian started as a trained cook before moving into the music industry.
-In April 1967, he released a cover of Otis Redding's "Mr. Pitiful" under the name "Frankie Farian".
-In 1976, Farian's German-language cover of Dickey Lee's "Rocky" stayed at No. 1 for four weeks and received gold certification.
+In April 1967, Farian released a cover of Otis Redding's "Mr. Pitiful" under the name 'Frankie Farian'.
+After signing a recording contract as a solo performer, he moved into pop and appeared on the TV programme Hitparade.
+In 1976, Farian's German-language cover of Dickey Lee's "Rocky" stayed at No. 1 in the German charts for four weeks.
+His 1973 single "Was kann schöner sein?", a German language cover of the Lynsey de Paul/Ron Roker song "When You've Gotta Go", was listed as one of the Top 100 all time "Schlagerlieder" by German magazine Popkultur.

+Working with composers Hans-Ulrich Weigel, Stefan Klinkhammer, and Roland Kaiser, he co-wrote and produced the song "Skateboard" for Copains which was released in 1977.
+It was a hit in both Germany and Sweden where it peaked at no. 38 and no. 17 respectively.
+It was also a hit for German singer Benny who got the song to no. 40 in the German charts.
+It was covered by Norwegian band Kjell Vidars.
+Years later it would be covered by German skate-punk band, Disaster Area.

 Boney M.

-In the early days of his career, he was keen to attain success as a solo artist, but made little impact on the popular music scene until his song "Baby Do You Wanna Bump" (a remake of Prince Buster's song "Al Capone" from 1967), released under the pseudonym Boney M., became successful.
-He recruited a line-up which included vocalists Liz Mitchell and Marcia Barrett along with a male, Bobby Farrell, and female dancer, Maizie Williams, and his own additional vocals.
-Under the name Boney M, he achieved his biggest success in Europe as well as across the whole world with well-known songs, like "Daddy Cool", "Rivers of Babylon", "Rasputin" and a remake of "Mary's Boy Child".
+In late 1974, he recorded "Baby Do You Wanna Bump" (a remake of Prince Buster's song "Al Capone" from 1967), first released in 1975 as a single and on the 1976 album Take the Heat off Me under the pseudonym Boney M. He recruited a line-up which included vocalists Liz Mitchell and Marcia Barrett along with a front-man, Bobby Farrell, and a female dancer, Maizie Williams.
+Under the name Boney M., he achieved his biggest success in Europe as well as world-wide with songs including "Daddy Cool", "Rivers of Babylon", "Rasputin" and a remake of "Mary's Boy Child".
+As later with Milli Vanilli, Farrell did not actually sing; he lip-synced to Farian's own vocals.